HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Related Works

 \section{Related Works}

-\textbf{Multimodal Large Language Models (MLLMs).} MLLMS are foundational models that support diverse vision and language tasks.
-Early approaches typically use fixed-resolution vision encoders (e.g., 224$\times$224 or 448$\times$448) \cite{llava,Qwen-VL,blip2,blip,llavanext,improvedllava}, which simplify training but often lose fine details due to resizing or cropping—limiting performance in fine-grained tasks.
-To address this, Native/Dynamic-Resolution MLLMs have emerged, processing images at their original resolution and generating variable-length visual token sequences that adapt to input size.
-These models preserve spatial fidelity and support high-resolution inputs through mechanisms such as sliding window attention, dynamic masking, or patch-based encoding.
-Representative examples include InternVL3 \cite{internvl3,internvl-expanding,internvl-mpo,internvl-mini,internvl-far,internvl}, which splits an image into fixed-size patches, encodes them separately with a standard ViT \cite{ViT}, and concatenates the resulting tokens; and Qwen2.5-VL \cite{Qwen2.5-VL,Qwen2-VL,Qwen-VL}, which trains a ViT end-to-end on native-resolution images to embed the full image into a single token sequence in one pass.
-Our work advances the understanding of how such models utilize visual information and proposes a scalable, training-free method to enhance their perceptual capabilities.
-This method offers orthogonal advantages to existing approaches, creating an effective complement.
+\textbf{Multimodal Large Language Models (MLLMs).} Multimodal Large Language Models (MLLMs).
+MLLMs are foundational for diverse vision-language tasks.
+Early fixed-resolution models \cite{llava,Qwen-VL,blip2,blip,llavanext,improvedllava} often sacrifice fine-grained details during resizing.
+To address this, dynamic-resolution MLLMs process images at original scales to preserve spatial fidelity via adaptive visual tokens.
+For instance, InternVL3 \cite{internvl3,internvl-expanding,internvl-mpo,internvl-mini,internvl-far,internvl} utilizes patch-based encoding with standard ViT \cite{ViT}, while Qwen-VL \cite{qwen3vl,Qwen2.5-VL,Qwen2-VL,Qwen-VL} employs an end-to-end native-resolution ViT.
+Our work advances the understanding of visual information utilization and proposes a scalable, training-free method to enhance perceptual capabilities, providing an orthogonal and effective complement to existing approaches.